JonahsOrg/workflows/README.md

   - [ ] run the build command for a repo and output to a desired location
   - [ ] if core - detect all the submodules
     - [ ] run a build command for each compiled to one app
-- [ ] figure out a way to do hot fixes / bug fixes -- don't really like having a specific status/column for them
 - [ ] ?
 Use success output variables from the steps that checks before attaching a label to mark it ready / failed
   - [ ] if failed attach a comment describing what failed
 - [x] Set output variables on the pull request and issue ticket that I can use to link them together with comments